EyasuTeshome/shifttracker/interview-prep/create-first-version-of-cover-letter.md

 ## Description

 In this project, we'll walk you through how to create a cover letter that expands upon your resume to paint a thorough picture of who you are as both a potential employee and as a person.
 It doesn't need to be perfect.
-Focus on using the curriculum to write the first version.
+Focus on using the curriculum to write the first version and submit it for review.
 You'll receive feedback that you'll be able to use to make improvements.
 Later, as you start job searching, you will revisit your cover letters and polish them with the help of a career coach.

 **An important note:** Once your cover letter is done, you'll use it to submit a job application with the rest of your job application materials! so, be sure to pay careful attention to our curriculum about personalizing your cover letter for one specific role.